Bjørn Dæhlie

 Bjørn Erlend Dæhlie (born 19 June 1967) is a Norwegian businessman and retired cross-country skier.
 From 1992 to 1999, Dæhlie won the Nordic World Cup six times, finishing second in 1994 and 1998.
 Dæhlie won a total of 29 medals in the Olympics and World Championships between 1991 and 1999, making him the most successful male cross-country skier in history.

 During his career, Dæhlie measured a VO2 max of 96 ml/kg/min.
 Dæhlie's result was achieved out of season, and physiologist Erlend Hem who was responsible for the testing stated that he would not discount the possibility of the skier passing 100 ml/kg/min at his absolute peak.

 Since retiring, Dæhlie has become a successful businessman in real estate and fashion.
 His real estate investments have produced a fortune of more than half a billion kroner.

 Early life and career

-Born in Elverum, Norway, Dæhlie later moved to Nannestad, where he settled down.
+Born in Elverum, Norway, Dæhlie later moved to Nannestad Municipality, where he settled down.
 Dæhlie attributes much of his success in sports to his upbringing where he was active in hunting, fishing, hiking, kayaking, football and, of course, skiing from a very early age.
 For much of his childhood Dæhlie wanted to be a football player, but after being prompted by a coach, he tried Nordic skiing.
 Dæhlie did not have immediate success as a junior racer, but he consistently improved and eventually qualified for the FIS World Cup competitions.

-In 2018 he claimed that his family comes from Alvdal; the claim was made while answering the public during a meeting prior to getting municipal recommendation in regard to building what media calls "his Coop store" - a store in the chain Coop.
+In 2018 he claimed that his family comes from Alvdal Municipality; the claim was made while answering the public during a meeting prior to getting municipal recommendation in regard to building what media calls "his Coop store" - a store in the chain Coop.